stormqloud/kazoo-tgbbok/sysadmin_tools.md

 ## wireshark
   * If you are doing VOIP you should already be using this product.
 VOIP is about the SIP RFC standards.
   Nothing better then seeing them on the wire.
+ * you might have this installed on your Kamaillio and FreeSwitch machines
+  *  and enough resources to run it!

 http://stormqloud.ca